saamhaz/saamhaz.github.io/_posts/2025-02-19-towards-robo-economicus.md

 Markets consist of the mechanisms by which we communicate information, organize resources, and engage in collective decision-making.
 They are, in a sense, one of the most important tools in the toolkit for social coordination.
 Being able to perform tasks that require interacting with other agents, people, and services will require participating in markets.

 Robots will not operate in isolation.
-To establish a baseline, there are several different types of **multirobot coordination systems**:
+To establish a baseline, there are several different types of multirobot coordination systems:

 1. **Centralized coordination** – A single central controller plans and assigns tasks to all robots.
 As systems become more complex, central coordination quickly becomes computationally infeasible.
 2. **Behavior-based coordination** – Coordination emerges through predefined robot behaviors, triggered by environmental stimuli.
 Optimal for real-time, reactive tasks in dynamic environments where simplicity and immediacy are critical, like collision avoidance.
 3. **Market-based or auction-based coordination** – Robots act as economic agents in a virtual market, "bidding" for tasks or resources based on their efficiency in performing them.
 Tasks are allocated based on bids.

-### Crypto as the Financial Layer for Robots

-But what will robots in market-based coordination systems transact with?
+But what will robots in market-based coordination systems transact _with_?

 They cannot participate in financial markets, nor can they bid on auctions.
-The way we have constructed markets today requires **personhood**: AI agents cannot get a bank account, nor can they make payments without human oversight or dependency.
+The way we have constructed markets today requires personhood: AI agents cannot get a bank account, nor can they make payments without human oversight or dependency.
 Even if Visa or traditional payments processors were to offer a workaround that involved human intervention, it would not be enough.

-Multirobot coordination systems will need to use **cryptocurrencies**.
+Multirobot coordination systems will need to use cryptocurrencies.

-For most people in the Western world, crypto’s properties are seen as *nice-to-haves*.
-Properties like **immutability, decentralization, censorship resistance, near-perfect uptime, and permissionlessness** are intellectually interesting.
+For most people in the Western world, crypto’s properties are seen as nice-to-haves.
+Properties like immutability, decentralization, censorship resistance, near-perfect uptime, and permissionlessness are intellectually interesting.
 Assets with these features are “worth having exposure to” but are not critical to everyday transactions.

 But the dynamic changes when we put robots that need to transact and coordinate autonomously into the world.
-Here, the payment method isn't decided by end-users; **it’s decided by developers**.
+Here, the payment method isn't decided by end-users; it’s decided by developers.

 ## Physical World Actions